Free Shipping $50+ | Free Returns and Exchanges (Click Here for Details)

 Top-Grain Leather

 Top-grain leather is the second-highest grade of leather and is slightly below full-grain when it comes to quality and durability.
 In top-grain leather, the top layer of the hide is sanded down to remove imperfections, making it thinner and more pliable than full grain.
-This process also involves a finishing coat, which adds a smooth, uniform appearance but prevents the leather from developing a patina.
+In many cases, top grain leather goods cost less.

 Key Distinctions